Kinesiology Colleges, Universities and Schools in the U.S.

 Associate's Degree Programs

 A 2-year program may be appropriate preparation for an entry-level fitness or wellness job.
 Some or all of these credits may be applied toward a bachelor's program.
-About half the course load covers general-education courses, and the other half is chosen from major-related exercise, physiology, health and safety courses.
+About half the course load covers general-education courses, and the other half is major-related, including courses such as:

 Bachelor's Degree Programs

 Schools vary widely in their kinesiology programs depending upon the intent of the program; some tracks are appropriate for aspiring secondary school fitness instructors, while others are geared toward aspiring research scientists.
-Courses include anatomy, biology, physiology, nutrition, as well as chemistry and physics and the uses of computers in research.
+Courses include:

 Related to Kinesiology Schools

 Kinesiology is the study of human movement that applies scientific principles to the examination of physical activity in all...

 Kinesiology is the study of human movement.
 Kinesiologists often study patients' motor skills, which may be damaged due to...

 Kinesiology is the study of the human body's physical movement.
 After completion of a 4-year Bachelor of Science in Kinesiology...

 Students of kinesiology often work in the athletic training and education fields, in many settings.
 Read on to learn about the...